 a reasonable cost-based fee for each subsequent accounting you request

 within the same 12-month period.
-Requests must be made in writing, and
+Requests must be in writing (signed and

-will attempt to accommodate reasonable requests when appropriate.
+attempt to accommodate reasonable requests, when appropriate.
 You have

 the right to terminate any agreed-to restriction at any time.
-You
+You also

-complaint with the Privacy Officer.
+with the Privacy Officer.
 You may also file a complaint with the Secretary

-of the U.S. Department of Health and Human Services in Washington,
+of the U.S. Department of Health and Human Services. in writing within

-D.C. within

-180 days of a violation of your rights.
+180 days of discovering a violation of your rights.
 There will be no retaliation

 against you for filing a complaint.